BrainSegmentation/tissue-parts-detection/README.md

 ## Run

-You have several options to run
+You have several options to run (all should include the Mask RCNN folder) and go to samples/braintissue

 First using the notebooks to observe manually the outputs of the algorithms :
 - [Run merged cropped Images detection](https://github.com/BrainSegmentation/tissue-parts-detection/blob/master/notebooks/run_braintissue_model.ipynb)